Strand PHIL.I Definitions of Philanthropy

 - What is a principle? (a guiding belief—something to implement in daily life)

-Students will demonstrate their understanding of Kwanzaa by filling in the columns they can in the chart on Attachment Two: What We Learned.
+Students will demonstrate their understanding of Kwanzaa by filling in the columns they can in the chart on the handout: What We Learned.
 You can copy this for each student or small group.
 After their individual work, complete it as a class on chart paper.
 Add to the chart as you learn more throughout the unit.
 Students may use temporary spellings and pictures to communicate what they have learned.